-When it comes to managing environments for mission critical applications, the discussion often surrounds precision cooling.
+When it comes to managing environments for mission-critical applications, the discussion often surrounds precision cooling.
 However, in addition to temperature, controlling humidity is essential.
 From eliminating static electricity to preserving works of art, there are as many benefits of humidity control as there are unique applications.

-The type of humidification implemented in mission critical environments can make a significant difference in operating expenses and maintenance costs.
+The type of humidification implemented in mission-critical environments can make a significant difference in operating expenses and maintenance costs.
 Understanding the difference between adiabatic and isothermal humidification can illuminate the potential to capitalize on true energy savings and a quicker ROI.

 What is Isothermal/Steam Humidification?

 Isothermal/steam humidification systems use electricity or gas as an external heat source to boil water creating steam as water vapor is dispersed in the air.
 During the isothermal process, the air temperature essentially remains constant.
 Energy consumed from an external energy source is approximately 1,000 BTU/LB of moisture.
-Isothermal humidification types include:

 - Electrode canister